 Early symptoms of arthritis is a complex subject, so there's a long page ahead of you; settle down with a nice, hot drink, or come back later.
+Preventing disabling degenerative change in your joints is profound; there's no quick fix so if you value your independent life then make the time to digest this subject.

 Or is it?